Legal Services Industry in Hong Kong

 The Legal Profession in Hong Kong

 The legal profession in Hong Kong is divided into two distinct branches, namely solicitors and barristers.
 Solicitors have limited rights of audience before the courts, whereas barristers have unlimited rights of audience in all courts.
+Solicitors who pass the assessment of the Higher Rights Assessment Board can become solicitor advocates and be granted the rights of audience before the Competition Tribunal, the High Court and the Court of Final Appeal.
+Currently there are 64 solicitor advocates.
+Organisations governing the professional standard of solicitors and barristers are, respectively, The Law Society of Hong Kong and Hong Kong Bar Association.
 Lawyers practising within one branch of the profession are not, at the same time, allowed to practise within the other.
-Organisations governing the professional standard of solicitors and barristers are, respectively, The Law Society of Hong Kong and Hong Kong Bar Association.

 While the majority of members of the legal profession are engaged in private practice, a significant number work in the legal departments of some government bodies, or are employed as legal advisers to public or private companies, or engaged in teaching and research at one of Hong Kong's tertiary institutions.

 Foreign law firms also play an important role in Hong Kong’s legal market.
-According to the latest available data, 38 foreign registered law firms (including Mainland law firms) had formed associations with local firms as of June 2018.
+According to the latest available data, 39 foreign registered law firms (including Mainland law firms) had formed associations with local firms as of end-June 2019.
 Meanwhile, local firms employed more than half of the registered foreign lawyers.

 Exports of Legal Services

-According to the latest available figures, Hong Kong's exports of legal services amounted to US$321 million (HK$2.5 billion) in 2016, up 8.6% from the year-earlier period.
+According to the latest available figures, Hong Kong's exports of legal services amounted to US$374 million (HK$2.9 billion) in 2017, up 16.0% from the year-earlier period.

 Hong Kong's legal services sector plays a pivotal role in satisfying the professional services needs associated with mainland-related investment.
-As the Chinese mainland is one of the largest mergers and acquisitions (M&A) markets in Asia, many top legal advisors in the world have made a significant presence in Hong Kong to serve the region.
+As Mainland China is one of the largest mergers and acquisitions (M&A) markets in Asia, many top legal advisors in the world have made a significant presence in Hong Kong to serve the region.
 Meanwhile, Hong Kong law firms have established a strong international-mainland business network and clientele.

 The listing of mainland enterprises in Hong Kong, along with the simplified procedures for mainland enterprises to set up offices in Hong Kong, further boosts the demand for a wide range of professional services provided by Hong Kong law firms.